 703. Core Clinical Clerkship in Emergency Medicine A required four-week rotation in emergency medicine.4 semester hours.
-802. Family Practice Junior PartnershipAn elective four-week rotation in ambulatory care.4 semester hours.
+801. Clinical Clerkship in Family Medicine An elective four-week rotation in family medicine.
+4 semester hours.
+802. Family Practice Junior Partnership An elective four-week rotation in ambulatory care.
+4 semester hours.
 803. Clinical Clerkship in Emergency Medicine An elective four-week rotation in emergency medicine.
 4 semester hours.
 819. Clinical Clerkship in Sports Medicine/Rehabilitation An elective four-week rotation in sports medicine and rehabilitation emphasizing the role of the primary care physician in the care of athletes.
 4 semester hours.

-820. Clinical Clerkship in Substance Abuse An elective four-week rotation in substance abuse.
+838. Clinical Clerkship in Physical Medicine and Rehabilitation An elective four-week rotation in the sports medicine and physical therapy clinics emphasizing the principles of rehabilitation of musculoskeletal, neurologic and orthopedic conditions.
 4 semester hours.
-838. Clinical Clerkship in Physical Medicine and Rehabilitation An elective four-week rotation emphasizing the principle of rehabilitation of musculoskeletal, neurologic and othopedic conditions.
-4 semester hours.

-9883.
+6883.
 ACLS Certification

 An intensive presentation following American Heart Association guidelines for Advanced Cardiac Life Support is presented to fourthyear students with the intention of their gaining national AHA certification.

-1 semester hour, fourth year, semester 8.
+2 semester hours, fourth year, semester 8.

-Departmental Research Highlights In 1990, the Department of Family Medicine established the Division of Research to actively promote research and scholarly activities among the department's faculty, residents and students.
+Departmental Research Highlights

+In 1990, the Department of Family Medicine established the Division of Research to actively promote research and scholarly activities among the department's faculty, residents from the four affiliated family practice residency programs and students.

 The division's staff work closely with faculty, residents and students to teach writing and research skills and to promote scholarly activities within the department.
 Consulting and support services are available for faculty, residents and students interested in preparing papers for presentation at professional meetings, conducting research projects, writing manuscripts for publication and writing grant applications.

-Current Department of Family Medicine grants include the Breast and Cervical Cancer Screening project, which screens lower-income women at TCOM's Seminary Drive Medical Center, the college's family practice residency clinic.
-Other grant proposals accepted during the past year include establishing an Area Health Education Center with other North Texas medical, dental, nursing and allied health schools to provide greater educational opportunities for health care students; a predoctoral training program; and a postdoctoral training program.
-DEPARTMENT OF INTERNAL MEDICINE Michael B. Clearfield, D.O., chairman Monte E. Troutman, D.O., vice chairman 6102.
-Nutrition This course introduces the student to basic nutritional principles and provides an opportunity to apply those principles through a nutritional analysis of personal dietary habits.
+Current Department of Family Medicine grants include: the Predoctoral Training Program, which emphasizes curriculum development in physical diagnosis, rural health and geriatric medicine; and the Breast and Cervical Cancer Screening project, which screens lower-income women at TCOM's Seminary Drive Medical Center, one of the college's family practice residency clinics.
+Other grant proposals accepted during the past year include establishing an Area Health Education Center with other North Texas medical, dental, nursing and allied health schools to provide greater educational opportunities for health care students, and a postdoctoral training program.

+DEPARTMENT OF INTERNAL MEDICINE

+Michael B. Clearfield, D.O., chairman

+6202.
+Nutrition

+This course introduces the student to basic nutritional principles and provides an opportunity to apply those principles through a nutritional analysis of personal dietary habits.

 1 semester hour, first year, semester 1.